spectraltoast1/pdsnd_github/README.md

 ### **Commit #2**
 This is a second edit, because I am supposed to make 3 commits but I made all the edits in the first commit.

+### **Commit #3**
+This is a third edit, because I am supposed to make 3 commits on this branch but I made all the edits in the first commit.